Frequently Asked Questions

 - Does doing a commercially available genealogy or genetic ancestry test affect me being a donor?

-Donors have stated that they are primarily driven both by the knowledge that they are helping people to have a family of their own, and the financial reimbursement we provide for donors’ time and effort.
+Sperm donors have stated that they are primarily driven both by the knowledge that they are helping people to have a family of their own, and the financial reimbursement we provide for donors’ time and effort.
 For more information, read some of our donor testimonials.

 Sperm donor pay is in the form of a check once you are fully accepted into the donor program.
 Your donation location will give you more detail.
 Sperm donors are considered independent contractors and will receive a 1099 for tax purposes.